Business terms and conditions for FAVI.co.uk

 9.2.
 The Service Agreement comes into effect on the day it is concluded.
 The Service Agreement shall be of indefinite duration.

 9.3.
-The User may terminate the Service Agreement at any time by actually deleting their User Account.
+The User may terminate the Service at any time by the actual act of deleting their User Account.
+Consequently, there is no minimum duration of the Service defined.

 9.4.
-In the event the User breaches any of their obligations arising from the Service Agreement (incl. the Terms of Business and rules of discussions) or generally binding legal regulations or otherwise, the Provider may terminate the Service Agreement.
-The termination of the Service Agreement pursuant to this subsection shall be effective at the moment a termination notice is delivered to the User.
-Unless otherwise agreed or set down by generally binding legal regulations, the Service Agreement shall expire at the moment this notice of termination takes effect.
+In the event the User breaches any of its obligations under the Service (including the Terms and Conditions) or under generally binding legal regulations or in other cases, the Provider may terminate the Service.
+The Service termination pursuant to this Article shall be effective upon delivery of the notice of termination to the User.
+Unless otherwise agreed or defined by generally binding legal regulations, the Service shall expire upon the effective date of such termination.

 9.5.
 The termination of the Service Agreement shall be without prejudice to the Licence granted to the Provider in accordance with Article 6 of the Terms of Business.